Mutarnee, Queensland: Education

 Mutarnee State School is a government primary (Prep-6) school for boys and girls at School Road.
 In 2017, the school had an enrolment of 19 students with 3 teachers (1 full-time equivalent) and 3 non-teaching staff (1 full-time equivalent).

-Mungalla Silver Lining School is a private secondary school (7-12) school for Indigenous boys and girls at 64 Spiegelhauer Road.
+Mungalla Silver Lining School is a private secondary school (7–12) school for Indigenous boys and girls at 64 Spiegelhauer Road.

 There is no government secondary school is Mutarnee.
 The nearest government secondary schools are Ingham State High School in Ingham to the north and Northern Beaches State High School in Deeragun, Townsville, to the south-east.

-Facilities
+Amenities

-Facilities at Mutarnee include a state primary school, a recreational waterhole, and a camping area at nearby Crystal Creek.
+Amenities at Mutarnee include a recreational waterhole and a camping area at nearby Crystal Creek.